-States follow different lawsSome states have special laws that govern how assets are distributed in smaller estates.
+States follow different laws.Some states have special laws that govern how assets get distributed in the estates.
 Those laws will make the probate process a little simpler.
-In New York, for example, there is a Small Estates Affidavit which will allow the estate's assets to be distributed using a simple sworn statement executed by the people that are entitled to the property in question.
-There is no need to get the probate court involved assuming that the estate is simple.
+In New York, for example, a Small Estates Affidavit will allow the estate's assets to get distributed using a simple sworn statement executed by the people entitled to the property in question.
+Assuming that the estate is simple, there is no need to get the probate court involved.

 There are ways to avoid the probate system.
-One option is to have property under joint ownership.
-If one person who holds a property dies, the other owner can take over it.
-Another option is a living trust, grantor will hold control of the trust until such a time as they die.
-At the point that happens, the trust will be passed over to a successor trustee, who will distribute any property in accordance with the wishes of the grantor.
-This can all take place without probate.
-From business point of view, you can buy probate property at amazing prices.If probate is necessary, however, then it could be a good idea to discuss it with an attorney.
-If you are involved in probate then you are not legally required to have a lawyer, but working with one will save you a lot of stress, and could clear up any ambiguities for you.
-They can smooth over the process and ensure that everything is distributed correctly.
+One option is to have a property under joint ownership.
+If one person who holds a property dies, the other owner can take it over.
+Another option is a living trust; the grantor will have control of the faith until such a time as they die.
+The executor helps transfer assets by distributing property to the grantor's wishes.
+From a business point of view, you can buy probate property at excellent prices.However, if probate is necessary, discussing it with an attorney could be good.
+If you are involved in probate, you are not legally required to have a lawyer, but working with one will clear any ambiguities.
+They can smooth the process and ensure that everything gets distributed correctly.